julianofinck/lernen/git.md

 # [Git](https://en.wikipedia.org/wiki/Git) - File versioning control tool

 It helps to track changes in a project.
-You can [download](https://git-scm.com/download/win) **git-bash** for Windows, a Linux-like terminal that supports git commands (I always select the default installation, except for the editor).
+You can [download](https://git-scm.com/download/win) **git-bash** for Windows (or `winget install --id Git.Git -e --source winget`), a Linux-like terminal that supports git commands (I always select the default installation, except for the editor).

 - Repositories (repo): **remote** (online) or **local** (in machine)
 - Copying repo: **clone** (replica stored in local) or **fork** (replica stored in remote)